 Myth: Qualified settlement funds are an unnecessary planning tool.

 Reality: Qualified settlement funds (QSFs) are one of the best vehicles available with regard to the receipt of settlement planning monies.
 Defendants in a case can pay an entire gross settlement amount into a QSF, removing the defendant from the equation and allowing for plaintiffs and their attorneys to take much-needed time for decision-making.
-With monies placed directly from defendants into the account, there is no constructive receipt, and plaintiffs can decide how they would like their settlement monies allocated: a partial amount in up-front cash, a portion placed into a structure, some placed into a wealth management account, etc. Attorneys may also take time to decide on their fee deferrals while the money sits in the designated QSF, allowing for careful planning and informed decision-making by all parties.
+With monies placed directly from defendants into the account, there is no constructive receipt, and plaintiffs can decide how they would like their settlement monies allocated: a partial amount in up-front cash, a portion placed into a structure, some placed into a wealth management account, etc. Attorneys may also take time to decide on fee deferral while the money sits in the designated QSF, allowing for careful planning and informed decision-making by all parties.

-Our team at Milestone has guided thousands of national attorneys and their clients through the settlement process.
+Our team at Milestone has guided thousands of attorneys and their clients through the settlement process.
 We take the time to understand the complexities of each case, assess the best outcomes, and find the paths that allow plaintiffs to manage their future needs.
 Contact us to discuss how we can help you.